-First I went to India to deepen my understanding of Ayurvedic medicine, yogic conscious living and the age-old laws of the mystics.
-I learnt that serotonin (the ‘happiness’ hormone which the body uses to regulate the brain) is not actually produced in the brain, but is produced in the gut.
+I wanted to understand my illness, so I embarked on a pilgrimage of healing.
+I went to India to deepen my understanding of Ayurvedic medicine, conscious living, and the age-old laws of the mystics.
+I learnt that serotonin (the ‘happiness’ hormone that the body uses to regulate the brain) is not actually produced in the brain but in the gut.
 Suddenly the crucial connection between diet and mood became crystal clear to me.
-I had to act upon it.

 I expanded on that knowledge by continuing to explore different approaches to well-being in Africa, South America, and Europe.
 Over time I learned that the core elements of well-being are:

 - the importance of living in accordance with the cycles and changes of nature